XuyeJ/DDEA_Postdoc_fellowship_preliminary_results/README.md

 **Sharing definitions.** A SNP is "shared" if it is a lead SNP in more than one trait.
 A pathway is "shared" if it reaches FDR < 0.05 in more than one trait.
 Note that sharing defined by significance thresholds is conservative: pathways just below the threshold in one trait are classified as trait-specific even if the true enrichment is similar across traits.

-## Contact

-For questions about these tables, please open an issue in this repository or contact the corresponding author.